 For Partnership Operations - Answer all items, except item 2, for the "Senior Partner."
-The "Senior Partner" is the individual who is mainly responsible for the agricultural operations on "this place." not necessarily the person senior in age.
-If each partner who is mainly responsible for the agricultural operations on "this place," not necessarily the person senior in age.
-If each partner shares equally in the day-to-day management decisions, consider the oldest as the "Senior Partner."
+The "Senior Partner" is the individual who is mainly responsible for the agricultural operations on "this place," not necessarily the person senior in age.
+If each partner place," not necessarily the person senior in age.
+In each partner shares equally in the day-to-day management decisions, consider the oldest as the "Senior Partner."
 For item 2 (Principal Occupation) consider all members of the partnership together.
-Please include as "farming" worktime at all types of agricultural enterprises, including work at greenhouses, nurseries, mushroom production, ranching, feedlots, broiler feeding, etc.
+Please include as "farming" work time at all types of agricultural enterprises, including work at greenhouses, nurseries, mushroom production, ranching, feedlots, broiler feeding, etc.

-For Corporations and Other Operations (Cooperatives, Estates, etc.) - Complete section 22 for the person in charge, such as a hired manager, business manager, or other person primarily responsible for the on-site, day-to-day operation of the farm or ranch business
+For Corporations and Other Operations (Cooperatives, Estates, etc.) - Complete section 22 for the person in charge, such as a hired manager, business manager, or other person primarily responsible for the on-site, day-to-day operation of the farm or ranch business.